Skip to main content ↓

 LLMs are able to process a big variety of file types nowadays, in addition to being able to read specific URLs in a lot of cases.
 A lot of times when we’re prompting, we’re referencing something specific, and simply adding that file or information works wonders.

-File upload compatibility for popular LLMs
+file upload compatibility for llms

-Treat AI conversations as ongoing dialogues
+4. Treat conversations as ongoing dialogues

 I’ve found this especially valuable when brainstorming creative projects.
 Rather than expecting perfection immediately, I view each AI response as a stepping stone.
 “That’s interesting, but can we explore the second point more deeply?”
 This conversational approach allows the AI to build on previous context rather than starting fresh each time.

 One of my favorite applications is using Claude as a reading companion for non-fiction books.
 After finishing a chapter on behavioral economics, I’ll discuss key concepts with the AI as if we’re in a tiny book club.
 “What did you think about the author’s perspective on loss aversion?
-I found it interesting how it contradicted…” The AI helps highlight connections I might have missed and suggests related concepts to explore — all because we’re maintaining a continuous conversation rather than exchanging isolated prompts.
+I found it interesting how it contradicted…” The AI helps highlight connections I might have missed and suggests related concepts to explore because we’re maintaining a continuous conversation rather than exchanging isolated prompts.

 By approaching AI prompting as a collaborative, iterative process rather than a one-time command, you’ll unlock much richer possibilities from these increasingly sophisticated tools.